16sheep/React-practice---Mushroom-shop/README.md

 6. When a user clicks cart button in NavBar the page should render Cart component instead of ProductsContainer

-7. Cart component should render a list of names and price of the items the user has added to the cart and a total sum of cart items.
+7. Cart component should render a list of names and price of the items the user has added to the cart and a total sum of cart items, each cart item should have a button to remove it from the cart.

 BONUS